nondescriptor/Scripts/README.md

 ```
 I'm actually surprised that I never touched PowerShell when I was a Windows user.
 Ironically, Linux forced me to get comfortable with the command line because I was always running into issues with my particular setup.

 Once I was comfortable writing Bash scripts, I decided to give PowerShell a go.
-From there, Python was the logical next choice given its ubiquity and demand in the industry.
+From there, Python was the logical next choice, given its ubiquity and demand in the industry.